 A whipworm infection, also known as trichuriasis, is an infection of the large intestine caused by a parasite called Trichuris trichiura.
-This parasite is commonly known as a "whipworm" because it
+This parasite is commonly known as a "whipworm" because it resembles a whip.

-to 800 million people around the world have a whipworm infection.
+Approximately 600 to 800 million people around the world have a whipworm infection.
 This type of infection can also occur in animals, including cats and dogs.

 A whipworm infection can cause a variety of symptoms, ranging from mild to severe.
 They may include the following: